Janus MoSSe/WSSe Heterobilayers as Selective Photocatalysts for Water Splitting: Introduction

 In the last decade, two-dimensional (2D) transition metal dichalcogenides (TMDs) have emerged as key materials in photocatalytic research.\cite{Ju2020,ye2023,Wei2019,Ji2018,Guan2018,Acar2016,Rawat2020,Bao22025,Ju2020a,Ma2018} These systems are uniquely suited for solar-driven water splitting due to their robust chemical stability, band gaps within the visible spectrum, and exceptional structural tunability.\cite{Ma2018,Ju2020,ye2023,Rawat2020,Bao22025,XU2022,Guan2018,Wei2019} TMDs offer a large compositional and structural versatility, including from pristine monolayers to asymmetric Janus structures and complex van der Waals (vdW) heterostructures.\cite{Ju2020,Rawat2020,Ma2018,ye2023,Bao22025,XU2022,Guan2018,Fu2018,xia2018,Wei2019} This diversity allows a precise control over electronic properties through thickness modulation and tailored stacking,\cite{Ma2018,Ju2020,ye2023,Rawat2020,Bao22025,XU2022,Guan2018,Wei2019} maximizing light harvesting and enhancing charge carrier separation, which are the fundamental requirements for high-performance photocatalysis.

 Due to their broken out-of-plane structural symmetry, Janus TMDs have recently emerged as a particularly promising material platform for photocatalysis.\cite{Ma2018,Ju2020,ye2023,Rawat2020,Bao22025,XU2022,Guan2018,Wei2019} By substituting one layer of chalcogen atoms with another species in the same group (e.g., S $\rightarrow$ Se)\cite{Zhang2017,Lu2017}, a static dipole moment is generated perpendicular to the basal plane, giving rise to a permanent internal polarization that is absent in conventional, symmetric monolayers. \cite{Ma2018,Ju2020,ye2023,Rawat2020,Bao22025,XU2022,Guan2018,Fu2018,xia2018} This built-in electric field can act as an intrinsic driving force for water splittingby producing a continuous potential gradient that effectively separates photo-generated charge carriers.
-While monolayers and homo-metal Janus bilayers have been largely investigated to achieve tunable band alignment and enhanced carrier lifetimes,\cite{Ma2018,Ju2020,ye2023,Rawat2020,Bao22025,XU2022,Guan2018,Wei2019} TMD Janus hetero-bilayers remain largely unexplored.
+While monolayers and homo-metal Janus bilayers have been largely investigated to achieve tunable band alignment and enhanced carrier lifetimes,\cite{Ma2018,Ju2020,ye2023,Rawat2020,Bao22025,XU2022,Guan2018,Wei2019}

-Including different transition metals,\cite{alfurhud2024,xia2018} TMD Janus hetero-bilayers introduce a reciprocity between layer-specific dipoles and a metal-to-metal chemical potential difference that further enhance and modulate the built-in electric field,\cite{Fu2018,xia2018} promoting the selective hydrogen and oxygen evolution reactions on distinct surfaces.
-Moreover, the directionality of the intrinsic dipoles can lead to distinct migration pathways for photogenerated carriers,\cite{Liu2023} whereby appropriate stacking order may additionally suppress interfacial charge recombination, maximizing carrier utilization efficiency and ultimately leading to superior STH conversion yield.
+{TMD Janus heterobilayers represent a fundamentally distinct class of vdW structures, characterized by a highly tunable chemical and electrostatic landscape given by the numerous combinations between metallic and chalcogen species.
+Including different transition metals,\cite{alfurhud2024,xia2018}, these systems introduce a synergy between layer-specific Janus dipoles and an interfacial chemical potential difference.
+This reciprocity further modulates the built-in electric field,\cite{Fu2018,xia2018} not only promoting selective hydrogen and oxygen evolution reactions (HER and OER, respectively) on distinct surfaces but also dictating the migration pathways of photogenerated carriers.\cite{Liu2023} Consequently, strategic stacking can effectively suppress interfacial charge recombination and maximize carrier utilization, ultimately leading to superior STH conversion yields.}